 The Bio-K+ Strawberry and Maple Recovery Drink

 After working out, it’s important to turn to good energy sources that will maximize the benefits of exercising while helping to repair damaged muscle tissue.
-Whenever possible, a post-workout snack should contain 10 to 20 grams of protein (to repair and build muscle tissue) and at least three times more carbohydrates, to help replenish glycogen (or fuel) stores.
+Depending on the intensity and the type of training, a post-workout snack should contain 10 to 30 grams of protein (to repair and build muscle tissue) and at least 30 grams of carbohydrates, to help replenish glycogen (or fuel) stores.
 In addition to having the perfect carbohydrate to protein ratio, this home-made strawberry and maple syrup recovery drink is both refreshing and yummy!

-Adding sugar to post-workout drinks is important, for the body needs to ingest between 1 and 1.2 g of carbohydrates per kilogram of body weight immediately after exercising.
+Adding sugar to post-workout drinks is important, for the body needs to ingest between 1 and 1.5 g of carbohydrates per kilogram of body weight in a 30-minute recovery window after the workout.
 Choosing concentrated sources of sugar – such as maple syrup – is thus recommended.
 Nutritionally speaking, maple syrup is just slightly ahead of other sugar products.
-Even in in small quantities, it is an excellent source of manganese, and also contains some riboflavin, zinc, magnesium and potassium.
+Even in in small quantities, it is an excellent source of manganese, and contains some riboflavin, copper, and calcium.
 Researchers have even identified a polyphenol unique to maple syrup.
-Dubbed québécol, this antioxydant has interesting anti-inflammatory properties.
+Dubbed quebecol, this antioxidant has interesting anti-inflammatory properties.
 It is also known that maple syrup, because of its lower glycemic index, is less likely to raise blood sugar levels than regular sugar (white sugar), corn syrup or dextrose.

 Preparation time: 5 minutes